The Walt Disney Company (DIS): Skating on Thin Ice? We Know the Answer

 Analysts’ Opinion of DIS

-Many brokerage firms have already submitted their reports for DIS stocks, with Guggenheim repeating the rating for DIS by listing it as a “Neutral.”
-The predicted price for DIS in the upcoming period, according to Guggenheim is $165 based on the research report published on January 14th of the current year 2022.
+Many brokerage firms have already submitted their reports for DIS stocks, with JP Morgan repeating the rating for DIS by listing it as a “Overweight.”
+The predicted price for DIS in the upcoming period, according to JP Morgan is $200 based on the research report published on February 10th of the current year 2022.

-Wolfe Research, on the other hand, stated in their research note that they expect to see DIS reach a price target of $200, previously predicting the price at $209.
-The rating they have provided for DIS stocks is “Outperform” according to the report published on November 11th, 2021.
+Guggenheim, on the other hand, stated in their research note that they expect to see DIS reach a price target of $172, previously predicting the price at $165.
+The rating they have provided for DIS stocks is “Neutral” according to the report published on February 10th, 2022.

-UBS gave a rating of “Buy” to DIS, setting the target price at $205 in the report published on November 11th of the previous year.
+Evercore ISI gave a rating of “Outperform” to DIS, setting the target price at $190 in the report published on February 10th of the current year.

-Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 2.40%, as shares sank -9.48% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.97% lower at present.
+Volatility was left at 3.10%, however, over the last 30 days, the volatility rate increased by 2.90%, as shares sank -3.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.15% upper at present.

 Insider Trading